Arc-Computer/arc-memory/docs/roadmap/sdk_refactoring_plan.md

 1. Begin Phase 1 by extracting core logic from the `build`, `why`, and `relate` commands
 2. Create initial SDK function signatures and return types with standardized interfaces
+3. Design and implement the database abstraction layer for SQLite and Neo4j
-3. Analyze and document the existing plugin architecture in `arc_memory/plugins/`
+4. Analyze and document the existing plugin architecture in `arc_memory/plugins/`
-4. Extend the existing `IngestorRegistry` to create a generalized `PluginRegistry`
+5. Extend the existing `IngestorRegistry` to create a generalized `PluginRegistry`
-5. Implement new plugin protocols for framework adapters and other plugin types
+6. Implement new plugin protocols for framework adapters and database adapters
-6. Create proof-of-concept adapters for LangChain and OpenAI function calling
+7. Create proof-of-concept adapters for LangChain and OpenAI function calling
+8. Implement SQLite adapter with Neo4j-compatible patterns
+9. Review Neo4j GraphRAG Python Package API for alignment
-7. Update project roadmap to reflect the extended plugin architecture
+10. Update project roadmap to reflect the extended plugin architecture and database abstraction

 ## Implementation Example Building on Existing Plugin Architecture